jonathanrao99/Indian-airline-tweet-sentiment-analysis/README.md

 ## 🎯 What's This?

 A **super cool** sentiment analysis dashboard that analyzes tweets about Indian airlines in real-time.
-Think of it as your personal social media analyst that works 24/7! 📊
+Think of it as your personal social media analyst! 📊

 ### ✨ What You Get
 - 📊 **Real-time sentiment analysis**